Studying 101: Study Smarter Not Harder

 For example, you may do a few problems per day in math rather than all of them the hour before class.
 In history, you can spend 15-20 minutes each day actively studying your class notes.
 Thus your studying time may still be the same length, but rather than only preparing for one class, you will be preparing for all of your classes in short stretches.
 This will help you stay focused, help you stay on top of your work, and help you retain the information.

 In addition to learning the material more deeply, spacing out your work helps with procrastination.
 Rather than having to face the dreaded project for 4 hours on Monday, you can face the dreaded project for 30 minutes each day.
 The shorter, more consistent time to work on a dreaded project is likely to be more acceptable and less likely to be delayed to the last minute.
-Finally, f you have to memorize material for class (names, dates, formulas), it is best to make flashcards for this material and review periodically throughout the day rather than one long, memorization session.
+Finally, if you have to memorize material for class (names, dates, formulas), it is best to make flashcards for this material and review periodically throughout the day rather than one long, memorization session (Wissman and Rawson, 2012).

 In summary, spacing out your studying across several days: